Oberwolfach Leibniz Fellows

 - Common funding of postdocs together with universities, Max-Planck-Institutes and other research centres so that the total duration of the fellowship will cover a period of at least one year.

 Researchers not being an Oberwolfach Leibniz Fellow who wish to work together with the postdocs at the institute are offered free board and lodging at the MFO provided the stay has been approved together with the application of the Oberwolfach Leibniz Fellow.
 Subsequent applications are possible.
+In this way, it is possible to invite up to 4 collaborators to the MFO (subject to the capacity of the MFO).

 An application as an Oberwolfach Leibniz Fellow can also be arranged through an application within the European Post-Doctoral Institute EPDI which offers full Postdoc positions at the following European Research Institutes: